Mountains and solitude. If ever you’d scream – “This is the highlight of my trip!” Then this is it.

 So unaffected by mass tourism, for now.
 Was hard to believe that this was Europe in the 21st century, more like a remoter part of the world.

-Hiking Valbona to Theth – TRAVEL ADVICE
+Valbona to Theth – Hiking Advice

 First the obvious: Leave all unnecessary stuff – laptop, extra clothes, etc – in a locked backpack at a reliable hotel or guesthouse in Shkodra; only take your hiking essentials for this short circuit (of a few days).